-Covid 19 coronavirus: More than 400 new Covid-19 cases as Melbourne enters stage four lockdown
+Covid 19 coronavirus: More than 400 new infections as Melbourne enters stage 4 lockdown

 Whereas the chief health officer was the big dog in a state of emergency, in a state of disaster it's Police and Emergency Services Minister Lisa Neville.

-Similar powers contained within the state of emergency are now available to the Police Minister including controlling movement, stopping mass gatherings – such as protests – and barring entry in and out of the state.
+Similar powers contained within the state of emergency are now available to the Police Minister, including controlling movement, stopping mass gatherings – such as protests – and barring entry in and out of the state.

 Meanwhile, after reporting 17 new cases of Covid-19 in NSW overnight, Premier Gladys Berejiklian said she wouldn't hesitate in enforcing a harder border with Victoria if cases continue to rise.